Cessilva/VideoPlayerRokuWithBitmap/README.md

 Gets the height of the bitmap in pixels return the height of the bitmap in pixels.

 GetByteArray(x as Integer, y as Integer, width as Integer, height as Integer) as Object Gets the RGBA pixel values for the specified rectangle, Return an roByteArray representing the RGBA pixel values for the specified rectangle.

 GetPng(x as Integer, width as Integer, y as Integer, height as Integer) as Object Gets PNG image data for the specified area of the bitmap.
-The PNG is in 32-bit RGBA format.
-Return an roByteArray object containing PNG image data for the specified area of the bitmap.
-If the coordinates are out of bounds, or the PNG conversion fails for any reason, then invalid is returned
+The PNG is in 32-bit RGBA format.Return an roByteArray object containing PNG image data for the specified area of the bitmap.If the coordinates are out of bounds, or the PNG conversion fails for any reason, then invalid is returned

 Example:
 Here's an example of how to implement a image, and take a part of it with a region.
 Screen = CreateObject("roScreen",false,1280,720)
 bitmap=CreateObject("roBitmap","pkg:/images/logo3.png")